To enable or disable the execution of scheduled events, it is

 An event is not migrated or dropped as a result of renaming or dropping the user who created it.

 CREATE EVENT e_insert ON SCHEDULE EVERY 7 SECOND DO INSERT INTO myschema.mytable;

 After this event has been created,

 e_insert continues to execute, inserting a new

 RENAME USER jon@ghidora TO someotherguy@ghidora;

-table.
-To drop an event created by another user account, the MySQL
+event created by another user account, you must be the MySQL

 EVENT privileges are stored